-- This 3D object virtually represents the Computer's internal Hard Disk Drive.
+- This 3D object virtually represents the computer's internal HDD.
 This representation might vary from the actual number of disks, disk rotation, head movement, part size, shape and direction. - This feature might use a large amount of CPU and memory on some models.
-The computer might become slow or sluggish when attempting to run other applications while the 3D Viewer is displayed. - Intensely shaking the computer or other subjecting it to strong impacts might damage to the computer.
+The computer might become slow or sluggish when attempting to run other applications while the 3D Viewer is displayed. - Intensely shaking the computer or other subjecting it to strong impacts might damage the computer.